carlysandler/PyBer_Analysis/README.md

 Average Fare per Driver
 - With 81% of the total rides, Urban cities only make up 63% of the total fares, reflective in its below competitive market value average price per driver at $16.57
-- When supply > demand, in our case, a 20% descripency between % of total rides and % total drivers in Urban cities means:
+- When supply > demand, in our case, a 20% descrepency between % of total rides and % total drivers in Urban cities means:
    - That the average prices per driver is going to adjust much lower than PyBer should want it to be in terms of revenue standards, in Urban cities.
    - With lower average fares per driver, due to an oversaturated supply of able-bodied PyBer drivers, the average driver will make
 - This same logic applies within rural-city dense regions in the US: